 Tommy was born in Bristol, CT, and came to Vermont to attend Johnson State College.
 He graduated in 2008 with a degree in Outdoor Education- Adventure Education & Wilderness Leadership and a degree in Psychology.
 While at Johnson State, he was a two-sport athlete, participating in cross country and lacrosse.
 After completing an internship in Crested Butte, Colorado, Tommy returned to Vermont where he worked as a Behavioral Interventionist and a lead facilitator at a local challenge course.
 From 2009 to 2017, he was a coach with the Lamoille Union High School boy’s lacrosse team and enjoyed working with so many amazing student-athletes.
 In 2012 he changed directions and began working in the Admissions Office at Johnson State and traveled around the east coast recruiting students and working with Veterans and athletes in the admissions process.
 In 2018 he began working for the Lamoille North Supervisory Union as the Project Director for Afterschool Connections.

 I was born and raised in Mission Viejo, CA, and spent the first 26 years of my life on the west coast.
 I attended Saddleback Community College where I received an A.A.
 Degree in Liberal Arts.
 I then studied at California State University, Fullerton, where I received a B.S. in Child Development.
-We moved east in 1989 and have lived in New Hampshire and Vermont for the past 24 years.
+We moved east in 1989 and have lived in New Hampshire and Vermont for the past 29 years.
 I spent 20 years working as an educational sales consultant for Staff Development for Educators, a company based out of Peterborough, NH, that provides professional development for educators, PreK-12, and was the first member of their million dollar sales club!
 In July 2015, I had the very good fortune of being hired by LNSU as Executive Assistant to the Superintendent.
 It has been such a rewarding experience for me to work with such a hardworking and dedicated group of professionals who have one goal in mind...how to best serve our students!
-I currently live in Stowe, VT, with my husband and I have two grown children, Brandon and Ashley.
-We enjoy kayaking, fishing and Crossfit!
+I currently live in Stowe, VT, with my husband and I have two grown children, Brandon and Ashley, and a grandson, Oliver.
+We enjoy kayaking, fishing, spending time with family and Crossfit!